adamgulyas/heem-ml-trading-bot/README.md

 ### Different Fast SMA Window

-When the Fast SMA is changed from 4 to 15, the SVM yields better results.
+When the Fast SMA is changed from 4 days to 15 days, the SVM yields better results.
 This changes from trial-to-trial though, so it is not safe to trust the performance of one single trial.

 ![A chart displaying the SVM trading strategy](images/heem-all-returns-15-100.png)